top of page

 Shockwave therapy applied to a pickleball player’s elbow to reduce pain and promote healing

-• Golfer’s elbow (medial epicondylitis): Pain on the inner elbow due to repetitive gripping and wrist flexion.
+2. Golfer’s Elbow (Medial Epicondylitis): Pain occurs on the inner elbow due to repetitive gripping and wrist flexion.

-• Tendinitis and bursitis: Inflammation of tendons or fluid-filled sacs around the elbow.
+3. Tendinitis and Bursitis: These involve inflammation of tendons or fluid-filled sacs around the elbow, leading to discomfort.

-These conditions develop gradually and worsen with continued play.
-Ignoring early signs can lead to chronic pain and longer recovery times.
+These conditions typically develop gradually.
+Ignoring early signs can lead to chronic pain and extended recovery times.
+It's vital to address these issues early on.

 How Shockwave Therapy Helps Elbow Recovery

-Shockwave therapy uses high-energy sound waves to stimulate healing in injured tissues.
+Shockwave therapy is a revolutionary treatment that uses high-energy sound waves to stimulate healing in injured tissues.
 It targets the affected area with pulses that encourage blood flow, reduce inflammation, and break down scar tissue.

-Research shows that shockwave therapy can significantly reduce symptoms of tennis and golfer’s elbow, allowing athletes to return to activity sooner.
-In our experience, players notice improvement after just a few treatments.
+Research shows that shockwave therapy can significantly reduce symptoms of tennis and golfer’s elbow.
+Many players notice improvement after just a few treatments, allowing them to return to activity sooner.

 The Role of Dry Needling in Elbow Pain Relief

-Dry needling involves inserting thin needles into tight muscle knots or trigger points around the elbow.
-This technique releases muscle tension and improves blood flow.
+Dry needling is another effective technique.
+It involves inserting thin needles into tight muscle knots or trigger points around the elbow.
+This method releases muscle tension and improves blood flow.

 Many players find dry needling effective for managing pain that does not respond well to rest or medication.
 It can be especially helpful during the early stages of injury or as part of ongoing maintenance.